Xinglab/rPGA/README.md

 A working installation of Python is required.

-rPGA makes use of several external software packages, these are: STAR.
+rPGA makes use of the STAR software package for alignment.
-These must be installed.
+STAR must be installed.
 By default, rPGA expects them to be somewhere in your path, but you if they are not you can specify their locations when running the configure script (see below).